 - Radiology results

 - Microbiology results

 - Patient demographics

 On eReferral, providers and their staff can submit referrals online and follow up on the status of the referral, including a list of all upcoming appointments for a patient.
-Users can also request a chance of demographic information or a PCP change for their patients.
+Users can also request a change of demographic information or a PCP change for their patients.

 In addition, documents can be printed and placed into your practice's medical record.

 Both CIS View and PACS Web are view-only tools.
-Users will be unable to modify documents or other information, place orders or communicate with Children’s providers via this tool.
+Users will be unable to modify documents or other information, place orders or communicate with Seattle Children’s providers via this tool.
 No information within PACS Web can be printed or exported to other applications.

 How do I get access?